Rat431/ColdHide/README.md

 # ColdHide

-ColdHook is a mini and simple open source anti-anti debug library x86/x64 for Windows.
+ColdHook is a mini and simple open source user mode anti-anti debug library x86/x64 for Windows.
 To inject this library try using [ColdMDLoader](https://github.com/Rat431/ColdMDLoader).

 ## Hooks